 These calls allow residents to speak to whoever is at the base station and grant guests access.
 Since the system is cell phone-based, residents don’t even have to be home to let their guests onto the property.

-- A guest seeking property access finds the resident they’re visiting in the entry system’s base station.
+• A guest seeking property access finds the resident they’re visiting in the entry system’s base station.

-- The telephone entry system places a call over a cellular network to the resident’s phone.
+• The telephone entry system places a call over a cellular network to the resident’s phone.

-- When the resident picks up, they can speak with the guest like any other phone call.
+• When the resident picks up, they can speak with the guest like any other phone call.
 Their guest can hear and speak with them, too, since the system’s base station has a microphone and speaker.

-- Finally, the resident can let the guest in by pressing ‘9’ on their cell phone.
+• Finally, the resident can let the guest in by pressing ‘9’ on their cell phone.

-Limitations of cellular telephone entry systems
+cellular telephone entry system outside

-- Expensive.
-Using a cellular network for calls may require you to invest in a commercial-grade cellphone plan with an ongoing, high-bandwidth connection.
+• Expensive.
+Using a cellular network for calls may require you to invest in a commercial-grade cell phone plan with an ongoing, high-bandwidth connection.

-- Few property access methods.
+• Few property access methods.
 When a visitor arrives at a building with a cell phone entry system, their only option is to call the resident.
 There are no virtual keys for guests or delivery PINs for couriers.

 Alternatives to cellular telephone entry systems

-As the smartphone gets smarter, cellular telephone entry systems are becoming obsolete.
+As the smartphone gets smarter, cellular entry systems are becoming obsolete.
 They’re harder to install and offer fewer features than the latest property access solutions.
 But there’s good news: You have better options.

 Three possible alternatives to cell phone entry systems include: